 Draw up an emergency plan

-- Ensure that at least one person is trained in first aid.
+- Ensure that at least one farm worker is trained and current in first aid.

-- Keep emergency contact numbers and a copy of your correct (official) address next to the telephone.
+- Keep emergency contact numbers and a copy of your correct (official) address next to the telephone and in farm vehicles.

-- Plan routes to the nearest emergency department.
+- Plan routes to the nearest hospital emergency department.

 - Talk through your emergency plan with your family, other farm staff and visitors.